The Professor Sir David Watson Awards for Community-University Partnerships

 Who is eligible to be nominated?
 Any community university partnership initiative or programme, anywhere in the world, which has existed for at least two years

 Who can submit nominations?
-Anyone from the member institution can submit nominations for a programme – students, staff, faculty, and administrators.
+Anyone from the University can submit nominations for a programme – students, staff, faculty, and administrators.
 Those nominating do not have to be participants in the programme and groups may nominate themselves.

 Can more than one nomination be submitted per group or project?
 No.

 How many programmes can be nominated from one university?
 Only one programme per institution can be nominated.
 Any additional nominations will not be considered.

 Can groups or projects that do not win be re-nominated next year?
 Yes, but the winner can’t.

 Must nominations be written in English?
 We prefer that the nominations be submitted in English.
 However, we will do our best to accommodate nominations submitted in other languages.
 If you would like information about submitting a nomination in a language other than English, please contact the secretariat for the award email@example.com